jinndi/WGDashboard-sing-box/README.md

 5. At the end, use `sudo kill <process_number>` to prevent the automatic rollback of the rules after 2 minutes.

-> After running the script, you can restore the previous iptables rules with the command: `sudo iptables-restore < /root/iptables.backup && netfilter-persistent save`, to view the current rules: `sudo iptables -L -n -v`
+> view the current ipv4 rules: `sudo iptables -L -n -v`, ipv6: `sudo ip6tables -L -n -v`

 <hr>
 </details>